-- 19. An essential structure for chemotaxis, aerotaxis, or phototaxis. - 20.
+- 18. Is involved with nutrient storage. - 19.
+An essential structure for chemotaxis, aerotaxis, or phototaxis. - 20.
 Contains nonessential genetic information that provides genetic variability. - 21.
 The structure that synthesizes proteins. - 22.
 The protein structures used for attachment to surfaces. - 23.
 Contains essential genes for metabolism and growth. - 24.
 Prevents cell desiccation. - 25.
 A 70S particle. - 26.
 Contains peptidoglycan. - 27.
 Regulates the passage of substances into and out of the cell. - 28.
 Extrachromosomal loops of DNA. - 29.
 Represents a capsule or slime layer. - 30.
 The semifluid mass of proteins, amino acids, sugars, salts, and ions dissolved in water.